tordj/WonderGUI/doc/guide/The WG Object Model.md

 The only overhead of a StrongPtr compared to a raw C-pointer is the increment or "decrement with compare" of the reference count when creating, copying and destroying pointers.
 The StrongPtr is the same size as a normal C-pointer and there is no extra data allocated.

-A WeakPtr on the other hand has some extra overhead, since a separate struct is needed to contain reference count and pointer to the Object.
+A WeakPtr on the other hand adds some extra overhead.
+A separate, small struct is allocated and linked to the object, containing  count of weak pointers and a pointer to the Object.
 Having more than one WeakPtr pointing to the same Object doesn't cost extra, they share the same struct.